Majority is not Needed: A Counterstrategy to Selfish Mining: Piggyback Mining - Utilizing an Opposing Selfish Pool

-$P_s$'s selfish mining may not 'take over' the public branch, but it will create a slowdown that $P$ can use to its advantage.
+$P_s$'s selfish mining may not 'take over' the public branch, but it will create a slowdown that can benefit $P$.
 So long as $P$ continues to withhold their blocks, the chain reverts to the case of a single selfish pool, while the rest are honest~\cite{main}.
 This means, that in order to calculate the slowdown, we need to normalize $|P_s|$ and $|P_h|$, and then we can proceed to use the calculations made in \cite{main}.
-A slowdown is caused when a mined block gets discarded, which happens in one of the following three scenarios (see Figure~\ref{state} for illustration), separated according to the size of the lead of the selfish pool.
+A slowdown is caused when a mined block gets discarded, which happens in one of the following three scenarios (see Fig.~\ref{state} for illustration), separated according to the size of the lead of the selfish pool.

-\begin{compactitem} \item {\em A lead of 1:} Once the honest miners mine a block, the selfish pool will publish theirs.
-As a result of the contest in state $0'$, one block will be discarded (belonging to either the honest miners or the selfish pool). \item {\em A lead of 2:} Once another honest block is mined, the selfish miners will publish both their blocks, causing the honest one to be discarded. \item {\em A lead greater than 2:} Every block mined by the honest miners is discarded when the selfish miners reveal another of their secret blocks. \end{compactitem}

-In \cite[p.09]{main} Eyal and Sirer used the Markov chain depicted in Fig.\ref{state} to calculate the probability of being in each state.
-The state $0'$ represents the case where the selfish pool have published their entire secret chain, and are currently in competition with the main chain.
-We notice that the probability of transferring from $0'$ to $0$ is 1, the separate transfers represent the different options of getting there, i.e. who wins the contest.
-However, since we are only interested in the progress speed, and not who controls the chain, the separate arrows are irrelevant for our analysis.
-From the discussion above and the Markov chain, we conclude that a block is only discarded when the honest miners mine a block, and the only states in which a block is not discarded are $0$ and $0'$.
+\begin{compactitem} \item {\em A lead of one block:} Once the honest miners mine a block, the selfish pool will publish theirs.
+As a result of the contest in state $0'$, one block will be discarded (belonging to either the honest miners or the selfish pool). \item {\em A lead of two blocks:} Once another honest block is mined, the selfish miners will publish both their blocks, causing the honest one to be discarded. \item {\em A lead of more than two blocks:} Every block mined by the honest miners is discarded when the selfish miners reveal another of their secret blocks. \end{compactitem} Eyal and Sirer~\cite[p.09]{main} use a Markov chain (Fig.~\ref{state}) to calculate the probability of being in each state.
+State $0'$ represents the case where the selfish pool have published their entire secret chain, and are in competition with the main chain.
+Note that the move from $0'$ to $0$ is with probability 1.
+The separate transfers represent the different options of getting there, i.e., who wins the contest.
+However, we are only interested in the progress speed, and not who controls the chain, so the separate arrows are irrelevant for our analysis.
+The discussion above and the Markov chain lead us to conclude that a block is only discarded when the honest miners mine a block, and the only states in which a block is not discarded are $0$ and $0'$.